Cov-ComSec/Cov-ComSec.github.io/content/posts/owasp_sqli_xss/index.md

 ## Web Exploitation
-Web site exploitation is when you are able to make a website act in a way it shouldn't; typically with the aim of gaining access to the underlying system or 'protected information'.
+Website exploitation is when you are able to make a website act in a way it shouldn't; typically with the aim of gaining access to the underlying system or 'protected information'.

 ### OWASP
-The Open Web Application Security Project (OWASP) is a nonprofit organisation that every four years release a list named The OWASP Top 10.
+The Open Web Application Security Project (OWASP) is a nonprofit organisation that, every four years, releases a list named The OWASP Top 10.
 This list shows the most critical flaws that can be found in websites.
 The current list, released in 2017 is:

 1) Injection
 2) Broken Authentication